FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Proposed Method

 \subsection{Fast Bilateral Symmetrical Network (FBSNet)}

 The whole network structure can be divided into three parts: initial block, dual-branch backbone, and feature aggregation module (the symmetry is mainly reflected in the resolution of the encoding and decoding procedure in SIB).
-The complete network structure can be found in Fig.~\ref{Figure 3} and the detailed network structure composition can be found in TABLE~\ref{Table 1}.
+The complete network structure can be found in Fig.~\ref{Figure 3} and the detailed architectural configuration can be found in TABLE~\ref{Table 1}.

-\textbf{Initial Block.} The initial block includes three $3 \times 3$ convolutional layers, where the stride of the first convolution is set as 2 to collect initial features.
-If the pooling operation is used, the spatial information will be severely lost.
-Rather than branching from the original input, where the feature information of the two branches is completely independent~\cite{yu2018bisenet,2020BiSeNet}, the initial block in our method is used as the dividing point of the two branches so that the semantic and spatial information of the two branches are partially correlated, which facilitates subsequent feature merging.
+\textbf{Initial Block.} The initial block includes three $3 \times 3$ convolutional layers, where the stride of the first convolution is set to $2$ to collect initial features.
+Different from Fast-SCNN~\cite{2019Fast}, our initial block performs downsampling operation only once, thus the spatial information will be well preserved.
+In addition, in typical two-branches networks~\cite{yu2018bisenet,2020BiSeNet}, they often branched from the original input, where the feature information of the two branches is completely independent.
+In this paper, the initial block is used as the dividing point of two branches so that the semantic and spatial information are partially correlated, which facilitates subsequent feature merging.